 During warmer months these pesky little things become a real problem.
 It’s important to consult your vet and start your dog on a flea-control program before the fleas come back in season.

 If you have multiple pets, make sure to start them all on a flea-control program because pets can pass fleas to each other.
-A regular flea protection product like this one can help to kill fleas and keep them away from your dog.
+A regular can help to kill fleas and keep them away from your dog.
 Here are our favourite treatments: